 - Refusal to grant an employee’s request to telecommute, without evidence to support such refusal as a business decision

 As such, being discriminatory in nature and generally unproductive to the interests of all parties involved, Title VII should apply.

 This legislation is currently being pursued in the Commonwealth of Pennsylvania, but its core premise is viable across state and federal levels.
-Contact Mitch Turck with any questions about implementing PORT in your state.
+Contact Mitch Turck with questions or ideas about implementing PORT in your state.